-- You fully understand the risks inherent in an investment in the Notes, including the risk of loss of your entire investment. - You do not seek current income from your investment and are willing to forgo dividends or any other distributions paid on the stocks included in the Basket Components. - You can tolerate a loss of all or a substantial portion of your investment and are willing to make an investment that will have the full downside market risk of an investment in the Basket. - You understand and accept the risks associated with the Basket Components - You believe that the value of the Basket will increase over the term of the Notes and that the Final Basket Value is likely to close above the Initial Basket Value, and you are willing to give up any appreciation in excess of the Maximum Gain (the actual Maximum Gain will be determined on the Trade Date). - You understand and accept that your potential return is limited by the Maximum Gain and you would be willing to invest in the Notes if the Maximum Gain was set equal to the lower end of the range indicated on the cover page of this pricing supplement (the actual Maximum Gain will be determined on the Trade Date). - You can tolerate fluctuations in the value of the Notes prior to maturity that may be similar to or exceed the downside fluctuations in the value of the Basket. - You are willing and able to hold the Notes to maturity, and accept that there may be little or no secondary market for the Notes. - You are willing to assume the credit risk of BofA Finance and BAC for all payments under the Notes, and understand that if BofA Finance and BAC default on their obligations, you might not receive any amounts due to you, including any repayment of the Stated Principal Amount.
+- You fully understand the risks inherent in an investment in the Notes, including the risk of loss of your entire investment. - You do not seek current income from your investment and are willing to forgo dividends or any other distributions paid on the stocks included in the Basket Components. - You can tolerate a loss of all or a substantial portion of your investment and are willing to make an investment that will have the full downside market risk of an investment in the Basket. - You understand and accept the risks associated with the Basket Components - You believe that the value of the Basket will increase over the term of the Notes and that the Final Basket Value is likely to close above the Initial Basket Value, and you are willing to give up any appreciation in excess of the Maximum Gain. - You understand and accept that your potential return is limited by the Maximum Gain. - You can tolerate fluctuations in the value of the Notes prior to maturity that may be similar to or exceed the downside fluctuations in the value of the Basket. - You are willing and able to hold the Notes to maturity, and accept that there may be little or no secondary market for the Notes. - You are willing to assume the credit risk of BofA Finance and BAC for all payments under the Notes, and understand that if BofA Finance and BAC default on their obligations, you might not receive any amounts due to you, including any repayment of the Stated Principal Amount.